Half the battle is turning up.

 ProSport Richmond is home to Melbourne's largest Altitude Chamber and our Fitness Centre, the hub of all of our group classes and PT sessions is a unique, non-intimidating environment for any level of fitness, age and ability.
 Access our Altitude Circuit Training, Altitude Spin, Strength & HIIT Classes, Boxing Sessions, Running Group and professional recovery protocols using our state of the art ice bath.
 Combine these with bucket list goals including overseas bootcamps, treks, adventures, international marathons and you have every reason to turn up and train each week.

-ProSport Alfred Health is a new and exciting facility at both the Alfred and Caulfield hospitals.
+ProSport Alfred Health is a new and exciting facility at the Alfred hospital.
 In a new look gym space, we offer group classes in our functional area as well as access to cardio equipment, machine and free weights in our gym.
 Whether you are a staff member at the hospital or a local resident, we are suited to any age or ability and have a range of classe.
 Currently we run Strength, HIIT, Boxing, Yoga, Pilates and Circuit as well as a running group.
 Clients are also offered a free towel service.
 Later this year we will be installing an altitude chamber, offering a unique opportunity to train in altitude.

 + Am I locked in to a contract when I sign up for a membership?